 Severe Mental Illnesses Conditions with the following diagnoses: Schizophrenia Schizoaffective disorder Bipolar disorder (manic depressive illness) Major depressive disorders Panic disorder Obsessive-compulsive disorder Pervasive developmental disorder or autism Anorexia nervosa Bulimia nervosa SFHSS Member An individual who meets the eligibility requirements set forth in the Plan Document between the Claims Administrator and the Employer, and the SFHSS Member Rules.
 Skilled Nursing Services performed by a licensed nurse who is either a registered nurse or a licensed vocational nurse.
 Skilled Nursing Facility (SNF) A health facility or a distinct part of a Hospital with a valid license issued by the California Department of Public Health that provides continuous Skilled Nursing care to patients whose primary need is for availability of Skilled Nursing care on a 24-hour basis.
-Specialist Specialists include Physicians with a specialty as follows: Allergy; Anesthesiology; Dermatology; Cardiology and other internal medicine specialists; Neonatology; Neurology; Oncology; Oncology; Ophthalmology; Pathology; Pathology; Radiology; Any surgical specialty; Otolaryngology; Urology; and Other designated as appropriate.
-Subacute Care Skilled Nursing or skilled rehabilitation provided in a hospital or Skilled Nursing Facility to patients who require skilled care such as nursing services, physical, occupational or speech therapy, a coordinated program of multiple therapies or who have medical needs that require daily registered nurse monitoring.
+Specialist Specialists include Physicians with a specialty as follows: Allergy; Anesthesiology; Dermatology; Cardiology and other internal medicine specialists; Neonatology; Neurology; Oncology; Ophthalmology; Orthopedics; Pathology; Psychiatry; Radiology; Any surgical specialty; Otolaryngology; Urology; and Radiology;Any surgical specialty;Otolaryngology;